 Your little one can be included in wrapping the gifts that they made and also the gifts that you are giving as a family.
 Tell them that they will be your special helper and invite them to be your assistant.
 This is an activity in collaboration where you will both engage in the activity together.
 Here are some ways to involve your toddler:

-- Have a couple of options of wrapping paper so that they can partake in the decision of which paper to use for each present.
+- Offer two or three choices of wrapping paper so that they can partake in the decision of which paper to use for each present.
 Making choices that have a tangible impact builds their confidence in a genuine way.

-- They can roll out the paper and then place the gift on the paper while you hold the roll open.
+- They can place the gift on the paper while you hold the roll open.

-- After you fold up the paper around the gift, you can ask them to hold the paper closed while you get a piece of tape.
+- Ask them to hold the paper in place while you get a piece of tape.
 Then they can apply the tape while you hold the paper.

 - They can also use scissors to cut the ribbon while you hold it taut, and then use their finger to pin down the ribbon onto the paper while you tie the bow around it.